Please ensure Javascript is enabled for purposes of website accessibility

 How to get affordable car insurance for new drivers

 Whether you’re a brand new 16-year-old driver or in your 20s looking for cheap car insurance for young adults, you have options.
-Here are a few steps you can take to get the best car insurance rates.
+Here are a few steps you can take to get the best car insurance rates:

-1. Shop around and compare car insurance rates
+1. Shop around and compare insurance rates

 To find affordable car insurance regardless of your driving history, shop around and compare rates from top auto insurance companies.
 There can be a big difference in rates from one company to the next, so it’s important to compare your options from three to five companies.

-Start today by finding the top insurance providers for your driver profile with Rate Retriever
+Start today by finding the top insurance providers for your driver profile with Rate Retriever.

 2. Ask about driver discounts